eparra/zenfinder/README.md

 ## SUPPORT

-This repository is not affialted with Zscaler, Inc.  Please open issues here.
+This repository is not affiliated with Zscaler, Inc.  Please open issues here.

+## TO DO

+* Parse "region_name" from freegeoip.net
+* Group all ZENs within a given geography to a parent reference
+* Use programatic interface for ZEN data acquisition.

 ## CONTRIBUTORS